- K&N PRO

 - YOUR HOME TRACK

-As part of a season-long celebration of 60 years of Modified champions, two-time NASCAR Whelen Modified Tour titlist Jimmy Spencer will be honored at the New England 100 on June 28 at New Hampshire Motor Speedway.
+As part of the season-long celebration of 60 Years of Modified Champions, 1956 NASCAR Modified titlist Red Farmer will be honored at the Made In America Whelen 300 on Saturday, Sept.
+20 at Martinsville (Va.)
+Speedway.

 Farmer, a member of the famed “Alabama Gang,” captured the 1956 NASCAR Modified championship by a 118-point margin against Sam DiRusso.> More

 LOUDON, N.H. – Ted Christopher reached Victory Lane at New Hampshire Motor Speedway for the fifth time in his NASCAR Whelen Modified Tour career, and 10th time overall, Saturday evening in the New Hampshire 100.

 Christopher, who finished second to Chuck Hossfeld by just .001 seconds in the New England 100 at New Hampshire in June, garnered his third win of the 2008 season and extended his points lead in the process.> More

 LOUDON, N.H. – Ryan Newman’s first outing in a Modified turned out okay.
 Newman’s No. 7 JR Motorsports Chevrolet was fastest in the 1 ½ practice session at New Hampshire Motor Speedway for the NASCAR Whelen Modified Tour.